Modern Slavery Act 2015 statement

 1. Graphnet’s structure

 Graphnet Health Limited is a private company providing IT services to the health, social and care sectors.
-We are the parent company of Docobo Limited.
+Docobo Ltd is a wholly owned subsidiary of Graphnet.
 The group has over 200 employees, who are predominately educated to a graduate level, and whom we recruit in accordance with robust HR policies.
 We operate primarily in the United Kingdom.
-The group has an annual turnover of £40,500,000.
+The group has an annual turnover of £37,600,000.

 2. Graphnet’s supply chains